top of page

 Long-domiciled in Iceland and an infrequent visitor to recording studios, Foster’s new solo release comes as an unexpected pleasure.
 Actually, it’s not really a ‘solo’ album as he’s accompanied by Jackie Oates (viola), John Kirkpatrick (melodeon), Jim Moray (piano), Trevor Lines (double bass) and Martin Brinsford (tambourine).
 When they all play ensemble – as on The Faithful Plough and Greensleeves (with Foster on hammered dulcimer) they’re a terrific English country dance band.

 Songs, however, are Foster’s stock-in trade, and here he revisits some of the greatest examples of the English canon, starting with the daddy-of-’em-all, The Seeds Of Love.
 Accompanied by his own guitar and Oates’ viola, it’s an utterly majestic performance.
-That standard is maintained through the likes of Rosie Ann (an unusual version of Lucy Wan collected by George Gardiner), The Gardener Child (aka Proud Maisrey) and The Holland Handkerchief – which features a beautifully subtle string arrangement.
-Lines’ bass entwines beautifully with Foster’s guitar on The Trees They Grow So High, which is followed by an inventive vocal arrangement (by Bara Grimsdoittir) of The Trees They’re All Bare with Jim Causley a distinctive addition amongst the singers.
 Of the three songs that don’t have Roud numbers, two – Once When I Was Young and Who Reaps The Profit?
 Who Pays The Price? are by Leon Rosselson.
 Chris Foster is (with all due deference to Messrs Bailey and Carthy) probably my favourite interpreter of Rosselsongs, and the astute booklet notes that reference both Standing Rock, North Dakota, and Hinkley Point, Somerset, further reveal the singer’s empathy with the great songwriter’s work.
 The final track – Spring Song, is, astonishingly, Foster’s first original composition, proving once and for all the falsity of that old dog/new trick trope.

 Huge credit should go to producer Jim Moray for his role in creating an album that marks not just the welcome return of a folk scene favourite but one of the very finest albums of English song by anybody in recent years.